boschloo/ConnectFour/game/README.md

 The web app consists of an index.html file, with css styling and a Javascript program.

-- Moves can be made by clicking on a column or entering a charachter A-G in the first input window.
+- Moves can be made by clicking on a column or entering a character A-G in the first input window.
 - A move can be withdrawn by typing a minus sign.
 - The active player is shown below the input window (still with errors!)
 - The _Reset Game_ button restart the game without reloading the page.